Bitcoin-com/developer.bitcoin.com/gatsby-restart/src/data/docs/wormhole/data-retrieval.md

 ### `STO`

-Get information and recipients of a send\-to\-owners transaction.
+Get information and recipients of a send-to-owners transaction.

 #### Arguments